Learning WordPress SEO can be a daunting task.

 12. Optimize Images

-This will help improve your loading speed and make it easier for users to view and navigate your site.
+This will help improve your loading speed and make it easier for users to view and navigate your content.

 One of the best ways to do so is by adding descriptive alt text and titles to each image.

-You should also consider compressing the size of your images, as this can drastically improve your website’s loading time.
+You should also consider compressing the size, as this can drastically improve your website’s loading time.

-To do this, you can use tools like ShortPixel or TinyJPG to automatically shrink the size of your images and make sure that they are SEO-friendly as well.
+To do this, you can use tools like ShortPixel or TinyJPG to automatically shrink your images and make sure that they are SEO-friendly as well.

 13. Use Categories and Tags